-In September 2022, Kentucky Emergency Management (KYEM) announced the availability of HMGP funding as a result of DR-4663 Severe Storms, Flooding, Landslides, and Mudslides during the summer months.
+In July 2024, Kentucky Emergency Management (KYEM) announced the availability of HMGP funding as a result of DR-4804 severe storms, straight-line winds, tornadoes, landslides, and mudslides during May 21-27 severe weather storms.
 LTADD anticipates more projects related to these newly available funds.